Adults age 18, 19 and 20 should be able to drink alcoholic beverages. If they have a drinking learners permit.

 A Thought Experiment

-Imagine if we prepared young people to drive the same way we ‘prepare’ them for drinking.
-We would tell them that
+Imagine if we prepared young people to drive the same way we “prepare” them for drinking.
+We would tell them this.

 - Driving a vehicle is dangerous.
 That tens of thousand of people die each year in traffic crashes.

 - It requires knowing the rules of the road.

 - We don’t teach them these rules.
-That’s because we don’t want to send them ‘mixed messages’ about their ability to drive.
+That’s because we don’t want to send them “mixed messages” bout their ability to drive.

 - Good driving requires guided practice.
 But we can’t provide that because they’re too young to drive.

-- They lack the necessary emotional maturity to drive safely.
+- They lack the emotional maturity to drive safely.
 We would explain that they will acquire this maturity on their 21st birthday.

 Then, on that magic day, we would hand them the keys to the car.
 We would remind them that using public transportation is much safer than driving their own vehicle.
-But if they insist on driving, we would ask them to be careful and not kill themselves or others.
+But if they insist on driving, we would ask them to be careful.
+Not kill themselves or others.

-Our streets and highways would be unimaginably dangerous.
-Yet we use the same approach in preparing young people to consume alcohol when they turn 21.
+Our streets and highways would be highly dangerous.
+Yet we use the same approach in preparing young people to drink alcohol when they turn 21.
 And most will decide to drink before then.

 Underage persons generally drink without parental guidance.
 They typically drink in an environment that promotes heavy drinking.

 Exactly what constitutes qualified?
 That’s for society to determine.
-It might limit permits to those who have successfully completed a specified alcohol education responsibility course, who have received a high school diploma, and who have not been found guilty of any alcohol laws.
+It might limit permits to those who have successfully completed a specified alcohol education course, who have received a high school diploma, and who have not been found guilty of any alcohol laws.

 Permits could be graduated, as with driving learner’s permits.
 Perhaps at first permit holders could only drink with a parent present.
 Then anywhere with a parent present.
 Then in a restaurant, with no parental supervision needed.
 And so on.
 Restrictions could be lifted incrementally with successful compliance with all permit conditions.